 Porina Caterpillar

-In addition to bare patches, if you see birds pecking at the lawn, or bare patches of soil impregnated with pencil width holes it can be a sign that the porina caterpillar is present (the birds are searching for the caterpillars).
+In addition to bare patches, if you see birds pecking at the lawn, or bare patches of soil dotted with pencil-width holes, it can be a sign of porina caterpillars (the birds are searching for caterpillar 'snacks').

-Common lawn disease symptoms include areas of small discoloured, brown, red, dead or dying patches in the lawn.
-Lawn diseases can spread and also reoccur year after year, so it’s important to get them under control and keep your lawn looking fantastic.
+Common disease symptoms include areas of discoloured, brown, red, dead or dying patches in the lawn.
+Lawn diseases can also reoccur year after year, so it’s important to get them under control to keep your lawn looking good, long-term.

-• Use a fungicide such as Yates Fungus Fighter, which contains an effective fungicide to control for common lawn diseases Dollar Spot, Rust.
+• Proactively treat with Yates Fungus Fighter, which contains an effective fungicide to control common lawn diseases dollar spot and rust

-• Keep your grass well fed with a lawn food that contains a good amount of potassium.
+• Keep your grass well fed, with a lawn food that contains a good amount of potassium.
 Potassium is a nutrient that helps strengthen the lawn so it’s better able to resist disease infection.
-Yates Dynamic Lifter Lawn Food applied during autumn will also promote a lush green lawn as winter approaches and add valuable organic matter back into the soil.
+Yates Dynamic Lifter Lawn Food applied during autumn will also promote a lush green lawn as winter approaches.
+It also adds valuable organic matter into lawn soil.

 Related products